jcheminform/jcheminform-author-guidelines/guidelines/datanote.md

 data (re)used in this article, and how this data is or can be used.
 The Limitations section should discuss the limitations of the data to help the reader to assess the reusability.

-The Data description should contain a table describing the data files presented in this publication, describe the methodologies used curate the data and to make the data FAIR, and describe software requirements needed to use the data.
-The description of the FAIR-ification must describe for all FAIR Guiding Principles what choices were made for the presented data, citing appropriate literature.
+The Data description should contain a table describing the data files presented in this publication in a general paragrah, following by two subsections describing the methodologies used curate the data (in the "Curation" subsection) and to make the data FAIR (in the "FAIR-ification" subsection).
+The Curation section must describe how the data was curated and how much the data was improved this way.

+The FAIR-ification section must describe for all FAIR Guiding Principles what choices were made for the presented data, citing appropriate literature.
 For example, describe where (meta)data is made findable, what globally unique persistent identifiers are used, such as the the InChI for chemical structures, and what open standards or ontologies are used in the dataset.